ErykaN/DS-load-balancer/README.md

 python kill_server.py
 ```

-The kill_server.py script is designed to simulate the process of killing a server, validating the functionality of all endpoints in the event of server failure, and assessing the prompt respawn of the server.
-The effectiveness of server respawn is verified through the analysis of load distribution and the count of dropped requests(failed) during the time it takes for the heartbeat mechanism to detect and respawn the server.
+The purpose of the kill_server.py script is to mimic the act of killing a server, verify that all endpoints function properly in the event of a server failure, and evaluate whether the server respawns quickly.
+The examination of load distribution and the number of dropped requests (failed) over the period of time it takes for the heartbeat mechanism to detect and respawn the server are used to verify the efficacy of server respawn.

-## Hashing Function Variation Analysis
+## Hashing Function Analysis
-After testing all the 9 combinations of **SHA-256, SHA-1, and MD5** hashing functions for request and server hashings, we found that the most effective combination is:
+We used the following hashing functions:

 - Server Hashing: SHA-1
 - Request Hashing: MD5

-To implement this new hash function configuration, follow these steps:
+To implement the hash function configuration, follow these steps:

-1. Open the file `load_balancer/consistent_hashing.py` and locate the `server_hash_func`  and `request_hash_func` definition.
+1. Open the file `consistent_hashing.py` and locate the `server_hash_func`  and `request_hash_func` definition.

 2. Comment the alternative hash function provided.